thediveo/spaserve/README.md

    }
    ```

-3. add a basename helper to your SPA sources, such as `src/util/basename.ts`:
+3. add a basename helper to your SPA sources, such as a new file
+   `src/util/basename.ts`:

    ```ts
    export const basename = new URL(